enterprise-application-integration/eai-saentis/README.md

 ### Inventory Service

-Before completing the purchase, it then checks the stock of the ordered products from the Product table in the database.
-The ordered quantity is then subtracted from the existing inventory.
-If, however, there is not enough inventory for the product, it loads 100 more units to the product’s inventory.
+Before completing the purchase, the inventory is checked for availability.
+It fetches the maxorder and product tables inner and is joint through the product name.
+Here it subtracts the quantity from the stock to ensure there is enough inventory of the ordered product.
+If however, there is not enough, it will load 100 more products to the inventory.
+Error catch?
+The inventory is then updated in the database.

  <img width="500" alt="Inventroy Update" src="images/TalendUpdateInventory.PNG">